 And, for all we know, visitors from other worlds and times could be visiting us, and have the power to remain invisible.
 (I’m reminded of the “prime directive” in Star Trek.)

 My point is: we use the word “ghosts” to describe a category of phenomena, and perhaps a kind of entity.
 And, when they really are people who lived in this world, then died, but haven’t left this plane of existence yet… they don’t move from location to location.

 In my entire ghost hunting career – spanning decades – I’ve heard of just a few ghosts that moved from one location to another.
 They’re that rare.

 One of them is Judith Thompson Tyng.
 Her ghost moved around Tyngsboro, Massachusetts (USA) for many years.

 Witnesses say her ghost still lingers there, over 200 years later.

-According folklore, Judith tormented (and perhaps killed) two 18th century men responsible for her death.
+According to folklore, Judith tormented (and perhaps killed) two 18th century men she held responsible for her death.

 One of them was John Alford Tyng, the father of her child.
 He killed her and buried her under the hearth of their home.

 Then, when Judith haunted him, he moved to another house.
 Judith’s ghost followed him.